Empowering a more effective, proactive government with data

 “It’s clear that data has the power to revolutionize the government.
 But where does that data come from?
 Does it all have to be generated by the agencies, themselves, or can it come from commercial partners?
 And how can third-party data be leveraged to make the government better and more effective?

-To find out, we recently sat down with Michael Bergen, the VP of public sector at SafeGraph – a leader in the point of interest and foot traffic data marketplace.
-During our discussion, we asked Michael how location data could help our government improve its operations.
+To find out, we recently sat down with Michael Bergen, the VP of public sector at SafeGraph – a leader in the point of interest and data marketplace.
+During our discussion, we asked Michael how precise, up-to-date precision data could help our government improve its operations.

 Here is what Michael told us: